Home » Artist Focus : Fidelma Barton

 In creating the base for ‘In a Moment II‘, Fidelma challenged herself to replicate the background effect achieved on board in “In A Moment I,” by using a mix of paint mediums on oil cloth.
 The loose threads not only symbolize the pot’s leakage but also the helplessness in such moments of tragedy.
 Small golden paint droplets were added to the ends of the hanging threads to symbolize tears.

-Some small details of the works in progress as Fidelma created them and built up the layers of paint and stitch.
+The images above are some small details of the works in progress as Fidelma created them and built up the layers of paint and stitch.

+Thank you to Jane Clarke and her publisher, Bloodaxe Books for allowing us to work with her poetry, and to Fidelma for sharing her thoughts and processes with us.
 The exhibition is open 7 days a week from 10 am until 5 pm (with a lunch break from 1.15-1.45) at the Coach House Gallery, Dublin Castle until 19th January 2025.

 2 comments